On the Instability of Fractional Reserve Banking: Introduction

 This paper departs from previous works in two ways.
-First, in contrast to the previous works on banking instability, which mostly focus on bank runs following the seminal model by \cite{diamond1983bank}, this paper focuses on the volatility of real balances of inside money.
-It is another important focal point of banking instability because recurring boom-bust cycles associated with banking are probably more prevalent than bank runs.
+First, in contrast to the previous works on banking instability, which mostly focus on bank runs following the seminal model by \cite{diamond1983bank}, this paper focuses on the volatility of real balances of money.
+It is another important focal point of banking instability because recurring boom-bust cycles associated with banking are probably be more prevalent than bank runs.
 Second, the approach here differs from a traditional approach to economic fluctuations with financial frictions.
-There are two major points of view to understand economic fluctuations.
+To understand economic fluctuations, there are two major points of view.
 The first one is that economic fluctuations are driven by exogenous shocks disturbing the dynamic system, and the effects of exogenous shocks shrink over time as the system goes back to its balanced path or steady-state.
 The second one is that they instead reflect an endogenous mechanism that produces boom-bust cycles.
 While there has been a lot of work on the role of financial friction in the business cycles including \cite{kiyotaki1997credit}, \cite{bernanke1999financial}, and \cite{gertler2011model}, most of them focused on the first approach, in which all economic fluctuations are caused by exogenous shocks and the financial sectors only serve as an amplifier.
 This paper, however, takes the second approach and focuses on whether the endogenous cycles arise in the absence of the stochastic components of the economy.

-To evaluate the main prediction from the theory that fractional reserve banking induces excess volatility, I test the relationship between the required reserves ratio and the volatility in real balance using cointegrating regression.
+To evaluate the main prediction from the theory that fractional reserve banking induces excess volatility, I test the relationship between the required reserves ratio and the volatilty in real balance using cointegrating regression.
 A significant negative relationship between the two variables are found, and the results are robust to different measures of inflation and different frequency of time series.
-Both theoretical and empirical evidence indicate a link between the reserve requirement and the (in)stability.
-The calibrated exercise suggests that this channel could be another source of economic fluctuations. \\
+Both theoretical and empirical evidence indicate a link between the reserve requirement and the (in)stability. \\

 \textbf{Related Literature } This paper builds on \cite{berentsen2007money}, who introduce financial intermediaries with enforcement technology to \cite{lagos2005unified} framework.
 The approach to introduce unsecured credit to the monetary economy is related to \cite{lotz2016money} and \cite{gu2016money} which are based on the earlier work by \cite{kehoe1993debt}.